J4QK2/J4QK2/README.md

 ## Hello, my name is Turar Kulik
-currently I'm learning Data Science and Machine Learning.
+Currently I'm learning Data Science and Machine Learning.

 I'm looking to collaborate on some AI included projects to gain experience in a working environment.